relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

   multiple models with different quanta sizes loaded and updated simultaneously.

-Samples of using the same training data are supplied.
-Includes code to feed the same data into TensorFlow to test classification using googles deep learning functionality.

 ###ASP (American Sign Language) Gesture classifier###
 This engine started as a classifier designed to classify Static Gestures for VR with the idea we may be able to produce a useful tool for classifying  ASL using VR input devices.
 That is still a primary focus but the core algorithms can be more broadly applied.